 Tax benefits : The federal income tax credit is 30% of the installation cost with no maximum.
 The state Income tax credit is 15% of the installation cost with a maximum credit of $1,000.
 You obtain these when you file for your tax return.

 SMART Program: The Solar Massachusetts Renewable Target (SMART) Program was created as a long-term sustainable solar incentive program that promotes cost-effective solar development in the Commonwealth of Massachusetts.
 It is a monthly financial incentive program for individuals who purchase and install solar for their homes or businesses.
 The SMART Program begins on November 26, 2018 and replaces the current solar incentive program in Massachusetts, Solar Renewable Energy Credits (SRECs).

 SolarFlair takes great care when attaching the panels.
 We use special flashings and seals to keep water out, and warranty all the attachments to the roof for 10 years.

 Every roof is different but generally If the roof needs to be replaced within 5 years then the customer should do that before installing solar.
 If the roof needs to be replaced within the life of the system, then they can hire SolarFlair to take the panels off and reinstall them.
-That would cost roughly $1,000 to $2,000 but will be dependent on actual system size.
+That cost for this service would be dependent on actual system size.

 The SolarFlair Workmanship Warranty covers everything for 10 years (including installation, components, and inverters).
 If you have a problem, just call SolarFlair and we will fix it.
 Additionally, the manufacturer’s warranty on the solar panels and micro-inverters is usually 25 years.